ns8inc/ns8-magento-module/public/en/platform/ns8-magento-platform/integration.md

   * [x] Can the platform be installed on Docker?
     * Technically, yes, it can be installed on Docker.
 The RAM requirements are very high, so it is computationally expensive to run locally.
     * [x] Are any docker images available that have the platform pre-installed?
       * Yes, Bitnami and others have pre-built containers.
-So far, these have no proved useful for local development.
+So far, these have not proved useful for local development.
   * [x] Can the platform be installed in a Virtual Machine, like Amazon Lightsail?
     * Yes, Lightsail is the current preferred installation process
   * [x] How often are updates to the platform released?
     * Patch versions are released approximately once a quarter.
 Magento patch versions are frequently massive with huge numbers of changes.
 Evaluating the release notes carefully is strongly encouraged.
   * [x] How are updates applied?
     * Adobe Cloud customers receive updates automatically.
 Other providers' policies vary.
-Self-host customers must manually download and apply the updates.
+Self-hosted customers must manually download and apply the updates.
   * [x] What versions of the platform do you need to support?
-    * We currently support Magento 2.3.*, although extensive testing has only been applied to 2.3.2 and 2.3.3.
-2.3.4 is about to be released.
+    * We currently support Magento `2.3.*`, although extensive testing has only been applied to `2.3.2` and `2.3.3`. `2.3.4` is about to be released.
 * [x] Is the platform both self hosted and cloud hosted?
   * Yes
   * [x] What is the ratio of merchants using cloud vs self hosted installs?